-Doctors reluctant to discuss end-of-life care with heart failure patientsJune 4th, 2014 in Cardiology /
+Doctors reluctant to discuss end-of-life care with heart failure patientsJune 4, 2014 in Medicine & Health / Cardiology

 Healthcare providers are reluctant to discuss end-of-life care with heart failure patients and their families because they feel uncomfortable broaching the topic or lack time, according to a new study presented at the Quality of Care and Outcomes Research 2014 Scientific Sessions.